benpartington/CV/README.md

 #### A Levels

-Photography
+- Photography
-Business Studies
+- Business Studies
-English Literature
+- English Literature
-Philosophy & Ethics
+- Philosophy & Ethics

 ## Hobbies

 I paint sci-fi miniatures and I play the guitar!
+Recently trying out indoor rock-climbing.
+The last book I read was The Power of Now by Eckhart Tolle.